-We donate £1 from every
+We donate £1 to chosen campaigns from some of our T-shirts!

 PMDD and Me cic